Jeff Danziger

-Jeff Danziger (born 1943 in New York, New York) is a syndicated political cartoonist and author.
+Jeff Danziger (born 1943) is an American syndicated political cartoonist and author.

-Danziger was listed on Bernard Goldberg's list of "100 People Who Are Screwing Up America."
-Danziger described the listing as "an honor."

 Biography

-Danziger served in the United States Army from 1967 until 1971.
-An intelligence officer and linguist during the Vietnam War, he was awarded the Bronze Star and Air Medal in 1970.
-In 1971 he began teaching English at Union 32 High School in East Montpelier, Vermont, where he taught specialized classes in journalism and expository writing at an advanced level, and worked for the Christian Science Monitor between 1987 and 1997.
-As of 2009, he has been published by the Los Angeles Times Syndicate.
-He now lives in New York City.
+Danziger's father is Jewish.
+He served in the United States Army from 1967 until 1971.
+An intelligence officer and linguist during the Vietnam War, Danziger was awarded the Bronze Star and Air Medal in 1970.
+In 1971, he began teaching English at Union 32 High School in East Montpelier, Vermont, where he taught specialized classes in journalism and expository writing at an advanced level.

+Danziger wrote a factual but comical autobiography of his years serving in the army during the war.
+Lieutenant Dangerous was published by Steerforth Press in 2021.
+Tim O'Brien, author of The Things They Carried, characterized the book as "funny, biting, thoughtful, and wholly original".

 Work

+1980s and 1990s

+Danziger worked for the Christian Science Monitor between 1987 and 1997.